sjproctor/rails_challenges/active-record-intro.md

-# Intro to Active Record
+# Intro to Active Record Challenge

 Create, Update, Insert, Delete with Active Record in the Rails console.